djopsec/info-dump/Glossary-ProgrammingCoreStructures.md

-# Glossary for Core Structures
+# Glossary for Programming Core Structures

 ## A